-Depreciation expense, including depreciation expense on property held for investment and lease, was approximately \$199,000 and \$208,000 for the years ended December 31, 2016 and 2015, respectively.
+Depreciation expense, including depreciation expense on property held for investment and lease, was approximately \$199,000 for each of the years ended December 31, 2017 and 2016.

 NOTE 9 - OPERATING LEASES

 The Corporation leases the Quackenbush Square Parking Lot, Riverfront Bar & Grill, the Quackenbush House, and Corning Preserve Project, all classified as property held for investment and lease (see Note 7), to help accomplish its economic development goals.